-Finding a new apartment is stressful enough in the best of circumstances, but if your credit is less than stellar, things can get pretty difficult.
+Finding a rental like a new apartment or house is stressful enough in the best of circumstances, but if you have bad credit, things can get pretty difficult.
 That’s because many landlords and property management firms require a credit check as part of the application process.
-And depending on your score and the requirements for the property, that credit pull may lead to your application being denied.
+And depending on your score and the requirements for the property, that poor credit pull may lead to your application being denied.

 It’s probably helpful to understand why landlords are looking at your credit report at all.
 After all, they aren’t loaning you money, so why do they care about your creditworthiness?

 In truth, however, your landlord is lending you something of value – the rental property itself.
 And just as banks and credit unions weigh the risk and reward of lending you money, property managers do the same thing before handing over the keys.

 So while your credit report and, more specifically, your credit score can’t tell a landlord exactly how you’ll behave as a tenant, they can tell a prospective property manager how you’ve handled other financial responsibilities.
 A bad credit score can be interpreted as you having a hard time staying current on previous debts and bills.
 If a landlord or property management firm is trying to minimize the risk of having tenants who fall behind on rent (or worse, ultimately require an eviction) they’ll likely see your credit score as a strong indicator of what to expect over the course of the lease.

 So it helps (a lot) to have strong credit score.
 And while it would be great if you could just fix your credit overnight, improving your score takes time – time you probably won’t have if you’re looking for new housing.
 So what can you do if your credit score is low but you need to find a new apartment?
 Here are some steps to take if you’re trying to rent an apartment with bad credit.

 Explain Why You Have Bad Credit to the Rental Property